Prapthi564/AIW-Azure-Virtual-Desktop/11-Multimedia redirection for Azure virtual desktop.md

    ![ws name.](media/avdv235.png)

 1. Once the Desktop is loaded as shown in the below screenshot.
-In the Welcome to Microsoft Teams pane, click on Continue as **<inject key="AzureAdUserEmail" />**.
+In the Welcome to Microsoft Teams pane, click on Continue as **<inject key="User 01 UPN" />**.

    ![ws name.](./media/teamsopen.png)